oracle-livelabs/goldengate/ai-agent-data-streams/review-resources/review-resources.md

 ## Introduction
 In this lab, you will review the key resources provisioned for this workshop.
 You will validate access to the source and target databases, confirm the GoldenGate deployment is running, and test the GoldenGate connections.
 This step ensures your environment is ready before configuring replication pipelines.

+### Objectives

+In this lab, you:

+* Log in to the Oracle Cloud console and locate your ATP source and ADW target databases.
+* Verify that the YAS_POS Orders dataset is available in the ATP source.
+* Locate the GoldenGate deployment and confirm its status.
+* Verify GoldenGate connections to both source and target databases are configured and working.

+### Prerequisites

+Ensure that you've successfully completed all tasks in the preceding lab.

-## Task
+## Task 1: Review POS source and target databases

-1. Login to OCI Console
+1. In your lab instructions, click **View Login Info**.

-    - Open the View Login Info and click on Launch OCI to open the OCI Console.
+2. In the Reservation Information panel, click **Launch OCI** to open the Oracle Cloud console.

-    - Log in using your OCI workshop credentials provided in the View Login Info page.
-(Username: ADMIN)
+3. Log in using the workshop credentials found on the Reservation Information panel.

     ![Image alt text](images/01-01-view-login-info.png)

-    - Verify that you are in the correct compartment for the lab resources.
+4. After you log in, verify that you are in the correct compartment for the lab resources.

-2. Review POS Source Data – ATP
-    - In the OCI Console, go to **Oracle Database → Autonomous Transaction Processing**.
+5. In the Oracle Cloud navigation menu, select **Oracle Database**, then **Autonomous Transaction Processing**.

-    - Open the ATP instance provisioned as your POS **source database**.
+6. On the Autonomous Transaction Processing page, select **Source POS**.

-    - Verify that the **YAN_POS Orders dataset** schema exists (tables `POS_ORDER` and `ORDERITEM`).
+7. On the Source POS details page, verify that the **YAN_POS Orders dataset** schema exists (tables `POS_ORDER` and `ORDERITEM`).

-    - Optionally, open the **Database Actions → SQL Worksheet** and run:
+    Optionally, open the **Database Actions → SQL Worksheet** and run:

          ```sql